dgoetz/graphing-training/sections/graphite/05_installation.md

 !SLIDE
 # Apache Configuration

 The default HTTP name for Graphite-Web is `graphite` and configured in **graphite-web.conf**.
-In order to access Graphite-Web we have to set permissions to the static directory:
+In order to access Graphite-Web we have to create the static files and allow web access to the directory:

+    @@@Sh
+    # PYTHONPATH=$GRAPHITE/webapp django-admin.py \
+    collectstatic --noinput --settings=graphite.settings

 File: **/etc/httpd/conf.d/graphite-web.conf**